Catchoom/craftar-example-ios-craftar-pro/README.md

 To build the project or use the library, you will need XCode 7 or newer, and at least the iOS 8.0 SDK.

-This example works with the Catchoom SDK version 4.
-If you have an earlier version (3), you can still find the examples in [this branch](https://github.com/Catchoom/craftar-example-ios/tree/sdk-v3).
+This example works with the CraftAR Pro SDK version 2.0+.

 ### Integrate the SDK in your own project